 Rose gold is having a moment and, quite frankly, we’re here for it.
 From smartphones to smartwatches and even to makeup palettes, it seems like everyone everywhere is loving this gorgeous shade of pink.
 It’s so popular, in fact, that we’ve made almost every single product we sell available in rose gold.
 But, with new trends inevitably comes to new questions.
 So, we’re here to breakdown some of the most frequently asked questions about rose gold vs gold.

 Since gold cannot be used on its own, other metals are added to make it stronger.
 Some of the most common metals used to mix with gold are copper, silver, nickel, palladium, and zinc.
 Depending on what metals are used and the percentage that they’re present will result in the three most common colors: white, yellow, and rose gold.

 While rose gold gets its pink tint from a mixture of pure gold and copper, yellow gold is often created by adding silver, copper, and zinc to gold.

 Yes!
 Similar to white and yellow gold, rose gold contains a percentage of gold, mixed with other metals to create a harder material to work with (see other metals above).
 At Clean Origin, all of our rings are available in 14kt rose gold.
 This means the gold used is 58.3% pure and the ring will be durable due to the amount of ‘other’ metals included.

-This is really a personal preference, but due to the inclusion of copper in rose gold and most yellow gold, the colors do complement each other quite well.
+This is really a personal preference, but due to the inclusion of copper in rose gold and most yellow gold, the colors do compliment each other quite well.
 In fact, some people love the way they look together so much, that they mix and match their wedding band color with their engagement ring color.
-So, for example, someone might purchase a rose gold ring and add a yellow gold band.
+So, for example, someone might purchase a rose gold engagement ring and add a yellow gold band.